-Guidelines for special campus tours
+Guidelines for group tours

-- The Ambassador sponsor or leadership should be involved with the planning of tours from the early stages, especially for large groups.
+- The Ambassador sponsor should be involved with the planning of tours from the early stages, especially for large groups.
 A number of factors must be considered to plan a successful tour: total number of visitors expected, the age and interests of the visitors, the visitor to tour guide ratio, the amount of time available for tours, the date/time of the tour and other activities planned for that date.

 - Ambassadors are responsible for providing campus tours, not for controlling the behavior of visiting students.
 If students become disruptive on a tour, the Ambassadors are authorized to ask them to leave the tour.